vijay-jaisankar/spe-mini-project/README.md

 ## Done by: IMT2019525 VIJAY JAISANKAR

-This repository contains code and associated documentation for the SPE mini-project, a DevOps Calculator.
+This repository contains code and associated docs for the SPE mini-project, a DevOps Calculator.

 ### Quick links
 - [Github Repo](https://github.com/vijay-jaisankar/spe-mini-project)